timdorr/tesla-api/docs/vehicle/commands/doors.md

 ## POST `/api/1/vehicles/{id}/command/door_unlock`

 Unlocks the doors to the car.
-Extends the handles on the S and X.
+Extends the handles on the S.

 ### Response